HorvathLab/NGS/SCReadCounts/docs/Usage.md

 Read Group, -G READGROUP, --readgroup

 > Additional read grouping based on read name/identifier strings or BAM-file RG.
 Default: UMITools cell barcodes ("UMITools").
+> Can use regex to specify the pattern to look for (in the sequence identifier line of each read)

 Unique Reads, -U, --uniquereads